 - 1. Teams may compete in one of the following: - a.
-A-division (grades 6-12) can quiz up to National Finals. - b.
-Middle School division (grades 6-8) can quiz up to Regional Finals. - c.
-B-division or other (grades vary by district) can quiz up to District Finals. - d.
-XP5 division (grades 6-12) can quiz at league meets. - 2.
-Members of a team consist of: one head coach, a maximum of two assistant coaches, and one to six participants qualified to quiz (three or four is recommended). - 3.
+Championship division can quiz up to National Finals. - b.
+Contender division can quiz up to Regional Finals. - c.
+XP5 division can quiz at league meets. - 2.
+Members of a team may consist of: one head coach, a maximum of two assistant coaches, and one to six participants qualified to quiz (three or four is recommended). - 3.
 A church, other Christian organization, or unique Bible Quiz group may have multiple teams in any of the various divisions of competition. - 4.
-Prior to the first official competition, a roster with the following information must be submitted to the DBQC: the name of the church, other Christian organization, or unique Bible Quiz group, and the city; the name and email address of the head coach; and the name, age, grade, and date of birth of each quizzer. - 5.
+Prior to the first official competition, a roster with the following information must be submitted to the DBQC: the name of the church, other Christian organization, or unique Bible Quiz group and the city; the name and email address of the head coach; and the name, age, grade, and date of birth of each quizzer. - 5.
 After official competition begins, no change may be made to the official roster except in the case of tragedy or emergency.
 In that event, the team must make an appeal to the National Bible Quiz Coordinator (NBQC).
 No quizzer may participate in more than one League Finals, District Finals, or Regional Finals competition in the same quiz season.